fireblocks/eth_tx_validation/README.md

 Fireblocks provides with the ability to verify ETH or BTC transactions before these are getting signed by the API Co-Signer.
 It is possible to configure your workspace to receive the RAW data of the ETH or the BTC transaction as a part of the payload sent to the callback handler.

-In this article we are going to cover how to verify Ethereum and Bitcoin raw transactions.
+In this article we are going to cover how to verify Ethereum raw transactions.

 ## ETH - Callback Handler Payload structure

-First, let’s take a look on the payload that is sent from the Co-Signer to the Callback handler (a detailed spec can be found in here):
+First, let’s take a look on the payload that is sent from the Co-Signer to the Callback handler (a detailed spec can be found in [here](https://developers.fireblocks.com/reference/transaction-signing-request-approval)):

 ```
 {